QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     # presumably check `y`

-On the other hand, if the parameter passed is invalid and you would prefer not to handle a graceful failure, then using an assertion is more appropriate
+On the other hand, if the parameter passed is invalid and you would prefer not to handle a graceful failure, then using an assertion is more appropriate.

 .. code-block:: julia